storyfeet/dugi_bialan/content/grammar.md

 * in : 20
 * za : 100

-A low number before a higher number is a multiplies it.
-100 multiplies by everything before it.
+A low number before a higher number multiplies it.

 1 - 4: won, di, van, mo